twhume/numbo/README.md

 Big next tasks

+* start making stuff to eval and remove blocks from the WM
+* add seek-reasonable-facsimile (p145)
 * HOW DO I REPRESENT SECONDARY TARGETS

-* --- THE ABOVE TAKES US TO STEP 4 OF THE SAMPLE RUN ON P142 WOOOO ---
-* start making stuff to eval and remove blocks from the WM
 * cl/rand-op can in theory pick the same brick twice, which would be bad but could just result in the created block being considered invalid later.
 To fix this, I think I need a version of the random sampler which returns a sequence instead of a single value.
 This is bad because an active brick will likely get picked twice.

 Tidy-ups/small improvements